DLP Specification

 Previous approaches to organizational intelligence treat different stakeholders as inhabiting different systems: the compliance team uses a compliance tool, the finance team uses a financial model, project managers use project management software, auditors reconstruct from artifacts.
 Each system captures a partial view, in a different ontology, with no shared underlying model.

 The architectural implication of AI-native governance is the inverse: one world model, multiple views.
-The substrate maintains a single, semantically structured representation of organizational state — built from nine irreducible primitives (§4), enforced by ten behavioral invariants (§5), classified by a three-level truth type system (§6), and specified to a minimum viable record for every primitive (§7).
+The substrate maintains a single, semantically structured representation of organizational state — built from nineteen irreducible primitives (§4), enforced by ten behavioral invariants (§5), classified by a three-level truth type system (§6), and specified to a minimum viable record for every primitive (§7).
 Different stakeholders query this model through different lenses:

 StakeholderViewWhat They QueryPrimitives Engaged